The reality is simple. Phishing is more prevalent than ever before.

 Next comes planning.
 Create a plan not to send tests too frequently, as your employees will come to expect them, and don’t send them too infrequently since you need to gather statistics, draw reports, and always keep users sharp.

 Don’t send phishing emails to the entire company at once, which might spark suspicion.
 Instead, please send them to specific departments.
 For example, to the invoicing department, imbue your email with an urgent tone so that your employees act with haste.
-This technique is commonly used by hackers to get people to click on links or download attachments.
+Hackers commonly use this technique to get people to click on links or download attachments.

 3. Leverage Your Data-Driven Insights

-During your phishing simulation campaign, make sure to track email open rates, attachment downloads, and information disclosure, and clickthrough rates.
+During your phishing simulation campaign, track email open rates, attachment downloads, information disclosure, and clickthrough rates.
 Draw reports on the number of users who have fallen for the phishing attack and how many employees have reported the incident.

 This phishing simulation data is essential to growing and optimizing your training program.
 It will give your leadership insight into the effectiveness of behavior change initiatives and take them to the next level.
-Your organization can fine-tune its long-term strategy to align with its larger business goals with that intel.
+Your organization can use this intel to fine-tune its long-term strategy to align with larger business goals.

 As you conduct your phishing awareness training, you add value to your overall security awareness initiative.
-By testing your employees’ knowledge and skills, you contribute to behavior change at a more extensive scale, whereby users are encouraged to train and become more informed and alert in cyber security matters.
+By testing your employees’ knowledge and skills, you contribute to behavior change at a more extensive scale.
+Users are encouraged to train and become more informed and alert in cyber security matters.

 Do you have experience in simulating phishing attacks on your workforce?
 If so, were you successful in getting victims?
 What group did you target, and which type of phishing emails did you distribute?
 These are some of the many questions that will arise when deploying a phishing simulation campaign.

 Free Phishing Benchmarking Data to Train Your Cyber Heroes